Ham, Asparagus and Mushroom Frittata

 - 8 large eggs

-- 1/2 cup half and half substitute with the milk of choice
+- 1/2 cup half and half substitute heavy cream or milk of your choice

-- 1/2 cup grated jack and cheddar cheese blend or your favorite
+- 1/2 cup grated cheddar cheese sub with your favorite grated cheese

 - 1/2 teaspoon salt